kbseah/learn-teochew/pages/comparisons.md

 >
 > You anyway silly, people all call me as Sun-Grandpa, under-heaven is I most big
 >
-> Anyway, you're silly, everybody calls me Grandpa Sun, I'm the biggest one under Heaven
+> Anyway, you’re silly, everybody calls me Grandpa Sun, I’m the biggest one under Heaven
 >
 > [*The North Wind and the Sun*]({{ site.baseurl }}{% link pages/texts/aesop.md %})